phonemic awareness

 Orthographic mapping (Ehri, 2014) is essentially alignment work.
 It is the brain making sense of, or proving, how the sounds in a spoken word (phonemes) match up with the series of spellings in the same word (graphemes).

-So, if orthographic mapping is truly an “in-the-brain process,” how can we support this in the classroom to set the reading brains of young children up for success with this internal process?
+So, if orthographic mapping is truly an “in-the-brain process,” how can we support it in the classroom to set the reading brains of young children up for success with this internal process?

 Sound boxes are one of the best tools we know of, our go-to for scaffolding orthographic mapping.
 The beauty of sound boxes is that they provide a concrete tool for communicating and reinforcing what can otherwise be very abstract work.